Republican Brian Kemp defeats Stacey Abrams in Georgia governor’s race

 Georgia voters have re-elected Republican Brian Kemp in the race for the state’s governor, defeating Democratic candidate and prominent voting rights advocate Stacey Abrams a second time after their first matchup in 2018.

+Ms Abrams conceded to the governor and offered her congratulations in her remarks to supporters on 8 November.

-“I got into this for a fight for what we know to be true deep down in our bones .... that the people of Georgia deserve more,” Ms Abrams told supporters in remarks on 8 November.
+“I got into this for a fight for what we know to be true deep down in our bones .... that the people of Georgia deserve more,” Ms Abrams said.
+“I may no longer be seeking the office of governor, but I will never stop doing everything in my power to make sure the people of Georgia have a voice.”

 Georgia has trended towards electing Democratic candidates following Mr Kemp’s election in 2018.
 President Joe Biden narrowly defeated Donald Trump in the state in 2020, the first time a Democratic candidate has carried the state since 1992.
 Voters also sent two Democratic candidates – Jon Ossoff and Raphael Warnock – to the US Senate